 Biological differences may also play a role in increasing the risk of developing bipolar disorder during childhood.
 Researchers have found there is a difference in the activities in the brains of children and adults who have been diagnosed with bipolar disorder.

-Symptoms will vary among people diagnosed with bipolar.
+Symptoms will vary among people diagnosed with bipolar disorder.
 Some people may experience the symptoms to different degrees, and symptoms may also change over time.

 During manic or less severe hypomanic episodes, a person experiences an elevated mood and energy level.
 Symptoms of mania and hypomania must include at least three of the following: